Hovercraft Market Size and Share

 Recent Industry Developments

 • March 2025: The US Navy received its 13th Ship to Shore Connector, LCAC 112, from Textron Systems Corporation (Textron Inc.), after successful acceptance trials.
-This SSC program unit replaces existing LCACs while incorporating modern materials, propulsion, and onboard systems.
+This SSC program unit replaces existing LCACs while incorporating modern materials, propulsion systems, and onboard technologies.

 • August 2023: The US Navy awarded Textron Systems Corporation (Textron Inc.) a USD 394.2-million contract to construct nine LCAC 100 vessels, following previous orders in 2023 and 2024.
 Construction completion is scheduled for September 2030.